shrysjain/wavycode/README.md

 # wavycode

-`wavycode` is a custom data encoding protocol that transforms URLs or other information into visually distinctive images using sinusoidal patterns and color variations.
+`wavycode` is a custom data encoding protocol that transforms URLs or other information into visually distinctive images using patterns and color variations.
 Unlike traditional QR codes, WavyCode creates a unique, subtle visual representation of data that can be decoded with specialized tools.

 ## Usage